AleBonora3/pq-ble-handshake/README.md

 - The final DK notification is a raw transport-demo payload.
 - SAS requires human comparison and does not scale to large unattended IoT deployments.
-- Session resumption reduces the frequency of full handshakes but weakens forward secrecy until re-handshake.
+- Session resumption preserves resistance to passive store-now-decrypt-later attacks, but reusing a cached key does not provide full forward secrecy.
 - Side-channel resistance, energy measurements and embedded RNG evaluation are outside the current implementation scope.